atomsmasher81/attendance_manager/readme.md

  ##setup
  You just need to setup python 3.7 and mysql db

- and fill connection details in db.py
+ and fill connection details in db.py and settings.py in front_main

  ```
 db = mysql.connect(